-In February 2012, the Company entered into a business development consulting agreement with Jules Müsing, Mr. Müsing served on our board of directors from July 2011 to December 2012.
-The six month agreement included cash payments in the amount of \$15,000 per month and equity compensation of 60,000 stock options which vested over the term of the consulting agreement in six equal monthly installments of 10,000 options per month.
-The options, which remain outstanding, have an exercise price of \$0.93 per share and will expire ten years from the date of grant.
-The business development consulting fees paid to Mr. Müsing were in addition to fees in the amount of \$10,000 per year that he received for his service on the board.
-In the fiscal year ending June 30, 2103, fees payable to Mr. Müsing amounted to \$20,000 of which \$15,000 related to the business development consulting services and \$5,000 related to his service on our board of directors.
+In February 2012, the Company entered into a business development consulting agreement with a member of the Board of Directors.
+The six month agreement included monthly payments of \$15,000 and 60,000 stock options which vested in six equal monthly installments of 10,000 options per month.
+The options have an exercise price of \$0.93 per share and will expire ten years from the date of grant.
+The consulting expense for the years ended June 30, 2014 and 2013 was \$0 and \$15,000, respectively, and is included in general and administrative.